 - Settings: Pre-set espresso, latte & cappuccino, manual milk frother, manual espresso, cleaning

-Before first use, I had to wash the water and milk reservoirs, the Porta-filters and the scoop in warm soapy water.
-Then I filled both reservoirs with water, and ran it on a cappuccino cycle (without coffee in the filter) to clean it before use.
+Before using this pod coffee maker for the first time, I had to wash the water and milk reservoirs, the Porta filters, and the scoop in warm soapy water.
+Then I filled both reservoirs with water and ran it on a cappuccino cycle (without coffee in the filter) to clean it before use.

-Both the water and the milk reservoirs clicked into place easily, and there is a little push lever that allows you to remove the milk reservoir when needed.
+Both the water and the milk reservoirs clicked into place easily, and there was a little push lever that allowed you to remove the milk reservoir when needed.
 The lid on the water reservoir is removable.
-As such, you actually don’t need to remove the resevoir to fill it up — a feature I found very convenient.
+As such, you actually don’t need to remove the reservoir to fill it up — a feature I found very convenient.

-Breville’s One Touch CoffeeHouse is turned on using the switch on the right-hand side, which initiates the warm up sequence.
+The One Touch CoffeeHouse II is turned on using the switch on the right-hand side, which initiates the warm-up sequence.
 A progress bar lights up during this heating process, which allows you to see when the machine is ready for use.

-As I prefer a stronger coffee, I used the double shot Porta-Filter, filled it with ground coffee, and then levelled it out with the flat end of the scoop provided.
-It is easy to place the filter, and is quite a satisfying motion as you align it and turn it to lock it into place.
+As I prefer a stronger coffee, I used the double shot Porta-Filter, filled it with ground coffee, and then leveled it out with the flat end of the scoop provided.
+It is easy to place the filter and is quite a satisfying motion as you align it and turn it to lock it into place.

-There are three pre-set functions — espresso, latte and cappuccino — and within those settings, you can choose a small or a large.
+There are three pre-set functions — espresso, latte, and cappuccino — and within those settings, you can choose a small or a large.
 There is also a dial on the milk reservoir that allows you to control the level of froth.
 Breville recommends more foam for the cappuccino, and less foam for a latte, but you can adjust it based on your preferences.
-There was a nice foamy crema on the espresso that lasted and the coffee itself was a good strength.
-It was especially impressive because of the speed at which the espresso is made - it took less than a minute from choosing the espresso function.

 Making latte and cappuccino